jlord/sheetsee.js/new-reamde.md

 - **sheetsee-maps** For making maps with your point, line or poloygon spreadsheet data.
 Built on Mapbox.js.
 [Documentation]().
 - **sheetsee-charts** Includes 3 basic d3 charts: bar, line and graph, for visualizing your data.
 You can also [use your own]().
 [Documentation]().

+# Making Things

+What can you make with Sheetsee?
+A lot of things - but some examples:

 ## The Documentation

 ### About Sheetsee.js